Lakshmi Kumara Tatacharya: Tata Samudram

 Lakshmi Kumara Tatacharya constructed a temple named Sri Sanjiviraya Temple in Ayyankar Kulam, a small village near Kanchipuram, venerating the deity Hanuman with a temple tank measuring more than 150 acres.
 This temple is more commonly known as Tata Samudram, literally meaning, 'the sea of Tata'.
 As part of a temple procession, the processional idol of the Varadharaja Perumal temple is brought to visit this temple once in a year during the festival named "Natabhavi Utsavam".

 According to regional legend, Lakshmi Kumara Tatacharya was a pious devotee of Rama.
 Once, he was travelling to Kanchipuram with all the wealth he had acquired as a reward for his knowledge from various kings, with the intention of offering all of it to Varadharaja Perumal.
 On reaching the outskirts of the town, since it was late in the light, he decided to stay with his disciples, intending to resume his journey after sunrise.
 While his disciples and he slept, a group of thieves arrived to steal his riches.
 While they were doing so, a troop of monkeys, led by their leader, started to attack the thieves, after which they started to guard the riches.
 In a divine dream, Lakshmi Kumara Tatacharya was offered a vision of the incident and received a darshana (divine sight) from Hanuman.
 The preceptor realised that it had been the deity himself who had averted the robbery.
 Overwhelmed by devotion, he decided to spend a part of his wealth to build a temple for Hanuman along with Rama, Sita, and Lakshmana.
 He also built a large lake near the constructed temple and named it Sri Lakshmi Saras, in honour of the goddess Lakshmi.

 Lakshmi Kumara Tatacharya also composed a famous literary work called Srimat Hanumat Vimshati in praise of Hanuman, which are inscribed on stone tablets and are kept in the prakarams (the circle enclosure surrounding the main temple) by the then ruler of the Vijayanagara Empire.

 Works

-Lakshmi Kumara Tatacharya has composed a lot of literary works including Srimat Hanumat Vimshati, Nikama Parimalam, Sri Panduranga Mahatmyam, Sri Desika Prabandha Itu, and others in the languages of Sanskrit Prakrit, and Tamil.
+Lakshmi Kumara Tatacharya has composed a lot of literary works including Srimat Hanumat Vimshati, Nikama Parimalam, Sri Panduranga Mahatmyam, Sri Desika Prabandha Itu, and others in the languages of Sanskrit, Prakrit, and Tamil.
 These works are preserved in the libraries of Tirumala Tirupati Devasthanams.
-The work Sri Tata Vimshati composed on the greatness of Lakshmi Kumara Tatacharya records his various acts and deeds.
+The work Sri Tata Vimshati, composed on the greatness of Lakshmi Kumara Tatacharya, records his various acts and deeds.

-Lakshmi Kumara Tatacharya has also composed various literary works to substantiate various philosophical truths of Sri Vaishnavism.
-His devotion towardsRamanuja and Vedanta Desika could be ascertained from his works.
+Lakshmi Kumara Tatacharya has also composed various literary works to substantiate various philosophical positions of Sri Vaishnavism.
+His devotion towards Ramanuja and Vedanta Desika could be ascertained from his works.
 The Sri Desika Prabandha Itu serves as a guide to the Tamil works of Vedanta Desika.